 Impacts

-This Research Counts explains how community solidarity can discourage criminal activity, even in the absence of a timely humanitarian response.
-By focusing on the needs of disaster survivors instead of sensationalized stereotypes, this research in the U.S. Virgin Islands explores the power of community.
+This article explains how community solidarity can discourage criminal activity in the absence of a timely humanitarian response.
+This research explores the power of community in U.S. Virgin Islands and finds that pro-social behavior is prevalent.

 Recovery

-This Research Counts focuses on the 2013 Calgary floods.
-It underscores the importance of social capital in disaster while also illustrating how perceptions of place can change after a major event.
+This article uses the example of the 2013 floods in Calgary to focus the importance of social capital in disaster while also illustrating how perceptions of place can change after a major event.

 This Research Counts focuses on how survivors of the 2008 Wenchuan earthquake developed community-driven recovery strategies.
 These grassroots efforts led to more culturally competent rebuilding strategies, improved livelihoods, and strengthened community capacity.